zoftko/blog/content/posts/stm32-bare-metal-usb-implementation.md

 Implementing your own bare metal USB stack may provide certain benefits like little to no dependencies, smaller code size, better understanding of internals and suffering.

-This article documents the process I went through to manually setup and get the USB core of an STM32F401CCU6 to do what I wanted.
+This article documents the process I went through to manually set up and get the USB core of an STM32F401CCU6 to do what I wanted.
 My goal was to successfully return a device descriptor.
 Once I got that working I had a greater appreciation for TinyUSB and went with it, however this was still a ~~painful~~ great learning experience.